 Itineraries – Itineraries help people plan their whole trip beforehand.
 It is a detailed plan which includes everything that one has to do on a trip.
 It starts with arriving at the destination through the pre-planned mode of transport and activities that one has to do and the cities one has to visit and so on.
 So, if you think you have some management skills then this is something you should definitely try.

 ‘Best of’ Articles– These articles include some best things about a certain place that one should not miss.
 For e.g. Top 10 places to see in Iceland.
 These types of travel writers are highly in demand these days and can attract a great volume of audience.

 Adventure blog– If you are someone with that inborn adrenaline rush then you can definitely look at adventure blogging.
 It involves writing about different adventure experiences that you had or adventurous activities in different places that one must try.

 Read our detailed blog on career in adventure!

 How to Become a Travel Writer?

 You got to love travelling and you go to love writing, as simple as that.
 This is the first basic requirement for becoming a travel writer.
-Although there is no mandatory degree required in this profession but in order to master the craft you need to have an appropriate degree as it is not as simple as it sounds to be successful in this field.
+Although there is no mandatory degree required in this profession in order to master the craft you need to have an appropriate degree as it is not as simple as it sounds to be successful in this field.

 Popular Courses to Become a Travel Writer

-It is really hard to find Travel writing courses, however, you can easily find some related courses offered at certificate, diploma or masters level.
+It is really hard to find Travel writing courses, however, you can easily find some related courses offered at the certificate, diploma or masters level.
 Given below are some of them: